Role of Plasma Exchange in Steroid Resistant Neuromyelitis Optica with Loss of Vision ED14-ED15

 Dr. Ashish Maheshwari,

-Department of Transfusion Medicine, ILBS, New Delhi, India.
+Assistant Professor, Department of Transfusion Medicine, ILBS, New Delhi, India.

 Neuromyelitis Optica (NMO) is a demyelinating inflammatory disorder of the spinal cord and optic nerve.
 As per American Society For Apheresis (ASFA) guidelines, Therapeutic Plasma Exchange (TPE) is considered as a second-line treatment in patients with weak or no response to steroid therapy.
-A patient of NMO presented to the tertiary care institute with the sudden loss of vision in the right eye.
+A patient of NMO presented to the tertiary care institute with a sudden loss of vision in the right eye.
 The patient was resistant to steroid treatment and improved significantly with TPE.
 Hence, TPE may be an effective treatment modality in steroid-resistant NMO with vision loss.